JakieGuy/JakieGuy/README.md

 - 👋 Hi, I’m @JakieGuy
-- 👀 I’m interested in learning more about OS and networks
+- 👀 I’m interested in learning more about OS, networks, and game programming
 - 🌱 I’m currently learning about systems programming
 - 📫 How to reach me: snakesonabeach@gmail.com
 - 😄 Pronouns: he/him